Bruhmux/dotfiles/README.md

-# dotfiles
+# My Dotfiles

-My personal linux dotfiles
+My personal dotfiles for the following apps